compound-finance/quark/README.md

 Quark Wallet executes QuarkOperations containing a transaction script (or address pointing to a transaction script) and calldata representing an encoded function call into that script.

 QuarkOperations are either directly executed or authorized by signature, and can include replayable transactions and support callbacks for complex operations like flashloans.
+See the [Quark Wallet Features](#quark-wallet-features) section for more details.

 ### Quark State Manager